High School - First GEN - Recent Graduate - Graduate School - Young Professionals

 Our objective is to provide awareness and insight into the new world of career possibilities, including definitions, statistics, trends, and resources.
 Our workshops cover the essentials of launching a successful: (1) job/internship search, (2) preparing for college/graduate school, (3) making career pivots, (4) personal branding, (5) vision crafting with goal setting, and many other topics necessary for academic, career and life success.

 We pour our hearts into delivering workshops that inspire, motivate, and deposit tools participants can use immediately.

 SAMPLE TOPICS INCLUDE:

 Through this course, students build an understanding of the career development and management process by looking internally, outward, and looking ahead.
 This class covers self-assessments, values, interests, personality, and skills; workforce development trends and building a personal network; and exploring career options.
 A variety of assessment tools, individual reflection, and group discussion may be used.

 This workshop covers the overall principles of creating an effective resume.
 Examples will be used to highlight resumes that are clear, focused, targeted, and skill-oriented.
-Participants will receive a template, while others are welcome to compare and contrast their current resume.
+Participants will receive a template, while others are welcome to compare and contrast their current resumes.
 Everyone will be encouraged to use the provided tools to continue their resume-editing process.

 Students learn how a vision statement can guide their lives and provide the direction necessary to chart the course of their days, choices they make, help them achieve their goals, guide them to apply what they’ve learned, and ultimately is the legacy they will leave behind.
 Additionally, students craft a vision statement, learn how to map goals, and create a personal advisory toolkit to help them achieve their goals.

 Students participate in conducting a self-assessment and learn the five areas of personal branding called M.I.C.R.O. ™ This workshop includes discussion around marketing materials, social media, clothing, communication, reputation, and much more.